How to Find and Verify Accredited Surgical Technology Programs

 Types of accredited surgical technology programs

 Accredited surgical technology programs come in three education pathways: certificate, diploma, and associate degree.
-All three prepare you for the same entry-level surgical technologist role and the same CST® certification exam — the difference is program length, cost, and the credential you earn.
-Choose based on your timeline, budget, and career goals.
+All three prepare you for the same entry-level surgical technologist role and the same CST® certification exam.
+The main differences are program length, cost, and the credential you earn, so choose based on your timeline, budget, and career goals.

 Certificate Programs